 Rainbow-colored parrotfish abound on Okinawa, a coral island.
 The parrotfish has a powerful jaw made for scraping algae and other small creatures off of coral, and possesses the ability to change gender.
 When the alpha male fish of a harem dies, the alpha female fish will become male and lead the school.

 One of the pickle merchants kept plying us with samples, not only until we bought from her, but afterward as well.
 I tasted one I really liked and bought a small container of it.
 Later on, Koki asked me if I knew what it was made from.
 I did not.
 Koki told me it was made from jellyfish and pig’s ear.
 Okinawans particularly enjoy pig’s face, and many were displayed for sale in the meat market.
-There are two, shrinkwrapped in heavy plastic and leaning against the display case, in the fourth bin from the right, in the meat market photo.

 Next we stopped by a shop selling medicinal supplies.
 Black coils of dried sea snake, reputed to be excellent for healing problems with the eyes, hang above the packaged goods on the right.

 A row of sanshin, the three-stringed Okinawan banjo, a descendant of the Chinese three-stringed lute, the sanxian.
 Like the sanxian, the sanchin has a snake skin covered resonator, in contrast with their larger Japanese descendant, the shamisen, which is traditionally covered with the skin of a cat or dog.
 All three instruments have three strings – and the names of all three instruments mean “three strings.”